 In buildings which do not contain a sprinkler system, Clause 4(c)(ii) requires smoke detectors to be installed in public corridors and other internal public spaces.
 Such spaces would include public foyers, reception areas and enclosed carparks.
-However, these spaces would not include fire-isolated exits, as they are subject to separate smoke hazard management provisions under Table E2.2a.
+However, these spaces would not include fire-isolated exits which are addressed in Table E2.2a, commercial storerooms, cleaner's rooms, service cupboards or the like.